jothoudt/python-to-do-backend/README.md

 To get started:
 ---

-- create database/table from Database.sql
+- Create database/table from Database.sql
-- Type python3 server-python-todo.py to start the server
+- Type python3 server-python-todo.py in terminal to start the server
 - npm start on the front-end of this application at [front-end to-do](https://github.com/jothoudt/frontend-to-do)